BigPolarBear1/Factorization/README.md

 I'll link my CV here too soon.

 In addition I will be releasing my Math project soon on this github page.

+ps: Get a life stalker, stop sending me emails.
+Still achieved more in life then you ever will.
+Jealous idiot.